Heather Roy: Supporting the National-led government

 In November 2008, National Party leader John Key formed a new government with support from ACT New Zealand and other small parties.
 As part of the National–ACT agreement, Roy was appointed as Minister of Consumer Affairs, Associate Minister of Defence and Associate Minister of Education.
 In the latter two roles, Roy commissioned reviews of the New Zealand Defence Force (including a study on voluntary national service) and of special education.
 She advocated for, without success, the reversal of New Zealand's nuclear free policy.
 She also announced reforms to independent schools, including increased government subsidies to independent schools in 2009.
 As Minister of Consumer Affairs, Roy launched a "consumer reform" discussion document in June 2010, approved the creation of New Zealand's first financial sector consumer dispute resolution schemes, and established new regulations requiring water efficiency labels to be fastened to electrical appliances including washing machines, dishwashers, taps, toilets and showers.

 The 2008–2011 term saw dysfunction and disruption in the ACT New Zealand leadership.
 ACT founder Sir Roger Douglas, with Roy's support, was reported as leading unsuccessful moves to remove Epsom MP Rodney Hide as ACT leader in November 2009.
 At the ACT party conference in March 2010, Roy used her deputy leader's speech to criticise the party's reliance on Hide and the Epsom electorate.
 In August 2010, Roy was removed as deputy leader and replaced by John Boscawen.
 She was also removed as a government minister.
 In exit press, Roy denied being part of an attempt to replace Hide as leader.
 Less than twelve months later, in April 2011, Hide was succeeded as leader by Don Brash.

 In June 2011, Roy announced she would leave Parliament at the 2011 general election.
 In her final year in office, she took charge of the Education (Freedom of Association) Amendment Bill, a private member's bill which had been in her name from 2005 to 2008 but was transferred to Sir Roger Douglas when Roy became a minister.
 The bill proposed to make membership of student associations and unions voluntary and faced strong opposition from student unions.
 The bill eventually passed its third reading in September 2011.

 Career after politics

 Following the 2011 election, Roy was appointed non-executive board chair of the pharmaceutical lobby group, Medicines NZ.
 She left the role in early 2018.
-For a period after leaving Parliament, Roy also resumed her role as a reserve forces field engineer.

 Roy has appeared as a political commentator advocating for lowering the 5% threshold for parties to be represented in Parliament and for public opinion polls to be banned during the election voting period.